 However, some dogs are allergic to the saliva in the bites of fleas or ticks, making them much more affected by a flea or tick bite.
 Many dogs with flea allergies go undiagnosed and will chew and bite at the site of the allergic reaction to attempt to find relief.
 In addition, if a dog is suffering from a tapeworm, it can cause physical discomfort in the area around the anus that will make the dog try to gnaw or bite at their tail to rid themselves of the discomfort.

 A hot spot develops on the surface of a dog’s body when they repeatedly scratch, chew, or bite at an area of the skin until an open wound is created.
 Hot spots often form in environments where there is moisture and warmth.
 Because they often develop in warm and moist conditions, dogs are susceptible to developing secondary infections when bacteria is introduced to the wound before it can be properly treated.
-Hot spots are generally recognizable by matted hair, a lack of hair, the presence of blood or pus, the presence of scabs, or red, irritated skin.
+Hot spots on dogs are generally recognizable by matted hair, a lack of hair, the presence of blood or pus, the presence of scabs, or red, irritated skin.
 If your dog is biting their tail frequently, they may have formed a hot spot that is creating a reciprocal cycle of chewing as your dog attempts to comfort himself.

 Impacted Anal Glands